carbon-design-system/sveld/README.md

 By default this writes to `node_modules/.cache/sveld/parse-cache.json`.
 Pass a string to use a different location, e.g. `cache: ".cache/sveld.json"`, or `cache: false` to disable it.
 Also available as `--cache` / `--cache=<path>` / `--cache=false` on the CLI.

 If a component [`@extendProps`](#extendprops) / [`@extends`](#extendprops) another file, it is re-parsed when that dependency changes, same as in [`watch`](#available-options) mode.
 Bumping the `sveld` or Svelte version clears the cache.

+Alongside it, a second cache layer is shared machine-wide across every project, worktree, and clone: `~/.cache/sveld/parse-cache.json` (or `$XDG_CACHE_HOME/sveld/parse-cache.json` if set).
+Unlike the project-local cache above, which is keyed by file path, this one is keyed by the source file's content hash, so a component with byte-identical source hits it regardless of which project parsed it first — including a component's first-ever parse in a brand-new clone.
+A component that reaches outside its own source via `@extendProps`/`@extends` is never written to it, since its parsed output isn't a pure function of its own hash.
+It's on by default whenever `cache` is enabled; pass `globalCache: false` (or `--global-cache=false`) to disable just this layer.
+Both layers are best-effort: a read-only or missing home directory never fails a run.

 ### Compile-checked `@example` blocks (`checkExamples`)